men’s mental health

 Common myths about men’s mental health

-men don’t experience mental health issues as often as women
+men don’t experience certain mental health issues

 Men and women have similar rates of mental health issues.
 However, men may be less likely to report or seek help due to stigma and traditional expectations around masculinity.